 About the Module

 This 30 CATS first-year option module is an introduction to the modern social and political history of sub-Saharan Africa.
-The course takes a chronological approach, covering three broad periods: the nineteenth-century precolonial, colonial, and postcolonial eras.
+The course takes a chronological approach, covering three broad periods: the nineteenth-century precolonial period, colonial rule, and the postcolonial period.
 Starting with a discussion of the idea of ‘Africa’, students will familiarise themselves with the changing nature of African trade and commerce after the ending of the slave trade; with the character and development of political authority in the nineteenth century; with the establishment of colonial rule through treaty and conquest; with the effects of colonialism on colonised African societies; with the growth of anti-colonial sentiments and the emergence of nationalisms; and with the impact of decolonization and the formation of postcolonial states.
-The final lectures and seminars will explore the nature of postcolonial African states, and include discussion of issues such as the Rwandan genocide and ‘development’ in Africa.
+The final lectures and seminars will explore the nature of postcolonial African states, and include discussion of episodes of violence and of ‘development’ in Africa.

 Weekly lectures will provide a chronological framework.
 Seminars elaborate the themes from the lectures, but concentrate on regional case studies and debates within the historiography.